phil-chp/HUB-Reworked/Documentation.md

 This means that Hub Reworked is missing XP information about Project(s) and/or Experience(s) you have done.

-Please click on the sign, a series of questions will be prompted via an alert popup, asking you about the amount of XP you have gained for each specific activity.
+Please click on the icon, a series of questions will be prompted via an alert popup, asking you about the amount of XP you have gained for each specific activity.

 <img src="assets/doc/input-user-data.jpg" alt="User section on the intra" width="400px" />